FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage-refresh-token.plantuml, alt: "Using a refresh token." %}

 After the access token expires, the client presents the refresh token to the auth server, such as FusionAuth.
-That server validates the user's account is still active, that there is still an active session, and any other logic that ay be required.
+That server validates the user's account is still active, that there is still an active session, and any other logic that may be required.

 When the checks pass, the auth server can issue a new access token.
 This can be transmitted to the client.
 This then transparently extends the user's session.